ibm-watson-data-lab/simple-search-service/README.md

 * [The Simple Caching Service](https://github.com/MattCollins84/simple-cache-service) - Enable caching of popular searches
 * [Metrics Collector Microservice](https://github.com/ibm-cds-labs/metrics-collector-microservice) - Enable logging of searches

-### Enabling discovery mode
+### Enabling the Service Registry

-Enabling discovery mode requires setting an environment variable, `ETCD_URL`.
+Enabling the Service Registry requires setting an environment variable, `ETCD_URL`.
 This should be the URL of your Etcd instance including any basic HTTP authentication information

 ```
 export ETCD_URL='http://username:password@etcd.exmple.com'
 ```

-If Discovery Mode is enabled, the services tab will become enabled and any discovered services will be displayed with a toggle to enable or disable these services.
+If the Service Registry is enabled, any discovered services will be displayed on the Services page, with a toggle to enable or disable these services.

 Once enabled these services will automatically be integrated into the Simple Search Service.